dustinpfister/test_threejs/README.md

 # test_threejs

-These are my three.js demos that I intend to write about on my [github site](https://dustinpfister.github.io/2018/04/04/threejs-getting-started/) as I wanted to write some content on this project.
+This is a collection of work using three.js to create simple demos of threejs features, simple project examples, and videos.
+I then I intend to write about the state of the source code worked out here in blog posts that I will then publish on my [github pages site](https://dustinpfister.github.io/2018/04/04/threejs-getting-started/).

 In the views folder there is the demos folder, and in that folder I have folders for each revision number that I have made demos for.
 Whenever I need to update the source code for one or more examples on a blog post, I will just copy a demo from one revision folder to another and make any changes that need to be made.
+I have also started ad additional folder that has to do with the creation of simple video projects that make use of my video ui script that I worked out here.

 ## 1 - Install